Casino Bonus Wagering Calculator: Reality Check

 Every wagering requirement has a cost in real pounds.
-Enter any casino bonus below and see what you'd actually keep — versus taking a no wager offer where you keep everything.
+Enter any deposit match or cash bonus below and see what you'd actually keep after clearing the playthrough, versus taking a no wager offer where you keep everything.
+This calculator applies to wagering requirements on bonus funds, not to individual free spin outcomes where variance dominates over small spin counts.

 Updated March 2026 · Reflects UKGC 10x wagering cap